14 regions of Constantinople: Regio IX

 Like the regiones on the shore of the Golden Horn, the IXth regio was a commercial quarter on the southern edge of the Byzantine peninsula, with two horrea mentioned by the Notitia.
-One, the Horreum Alexandrina, likely received imports from Alexandria, from where much of the grain supply came; the other, at the westernmost side of the regio the was named for the augustus Theodosius.
+One, the Horreum Alexandrina, likely received imports from Alexandria, from where much of the grain supply came; the other, at the westernmost side of the regio was named for the augustus Theodosius.
 This Horreum Theodosiana was linked with the large new Harbour of Theodosius in the neighbouring XIth regio.
 Two churches were listed in this regio by the Notitita, a church of Homonoia and church of Caenopolis (Καινόπολις), which perhaps marked the site of a pre-Constantinian extramural settlement of Byzantium.
 Caenopolis was close by the Forum of Theodosius; roof tiles from the Basilica there are reported to have blown to Caenopolis during a storm recorded by the Chronicon Paschale.
 The Notitia also mentions the Baths of Anastasia (Thermas Anastasianas) and the Domum nobilissimae Arcadiae.